lovingwaters/quickshare/README.md

 Additional privacy enhancements, UI refinements, and optional biometric locking may be added in future releases.

+# License

-# QuickShare is free software.
+QuickShare is free software for personal, non-commercial use.

-You may use, copy, modify, and distribute this software for personal or commercial purposes without restriction.
+You are permitted to download, use, modify, and redistribute this software or its source code for personal projects or educational purposes.

+Commercial use, resale, or redistribution of modified or unmodified versions of this software for profit is not permitted without explicit written permission from the author.

-This software is provided "as-is" without warranty of any kind, express or implied.
-The author assumes no liability for damages arising from the use of this software.
+This software is provided "as is" without warranty of any kind, express or implied.
+The author assumes no liability for any damages arising from the use of this software.